Shannon's Mob: Production

 Production of the series took place from October 1973 to May 1974, mostly in and around Sydney.

 Reception

 The series did not screen until October 1975.
-It was not a rating success and did not sell well overseas.
+It was not a ratings success and did not sell well overseas.
 TV critic Don Storey wrote that "not only was Shannon's Mob Fauna's least successful production, it was one of the least remembered series of Australian television's first twenty years."

+In 1976 Robinson said it was unlikely that the series would ever recover its costs.